 Whatever the motivation, the B&W Conversion filter in Luminar makes it easy to quickly produce a unique interpretation of your photo.
 The result can be a more classic and focused look for the image, helping to emphasize the aspects of the scene that led you to photograph that scene in the first place.

 In some cases with cityscapes, I want to add a look that is a little bit retro and a little bit gritty.
 This often involves a conversion to black and white, but when I want to take the effect a bit further I’ll also add a healthy dose of texture with the Grain filter.
 To me, the result is often a mood that seems inspired by a classic postcard.

 These are the Luminar filters that have become my favorites with cityscape photos, and hopefully, they provide a good starting point for your own images.

-I also encourage you to explore the various presets available within Luminar, and see which other filters employed in those presets might be useful for your own photographic images.
+I also encourage you to explore the various presets available within Luminar, and also image filter editor, and see which other filters employed in those presets might be useful for your own photographic images.